Bulbothrix thomasiana

 Bulbothrix thomasiana is a species of foliose lichen in the family Parmeliaceae.
 It is a corticolous species that grows on tree trunks in the northern and central parts of South America.
 The lichen was formally described as a new species in 2011 by lichenologists Michel Benatti and Marcelo Marcelli.
 The specific epithet honours American lichenologist Thomas Hawkes Nash III.
+The species is distinguished by its unusual vegetative structures (isidia), which are uniquely fringed with tiny hair-like projections.
+It has been found growing on tree bark in tropical forests across northern South America, from Venezuela and French Guiana to central Brazil and Bolivia.